jjvanzon/JJs-Reference-Architecture/patterns.md

 "Save Document"
 ```

-You can also streamline your code and minimize the risk of typos using the `ResourceFormatterHelper` from [`JJ.Framework.ResourceStrings`](api.md#jj-framework-resourcestrings).
-Check it out:
+You can also streamline your code and minimize the risk of typos using the `ResourceFormatterHelper` from [`JJ.Framework.ResourceStrings`](api.md#jj-framework-resourcestrings):

 ```cs
 public static class ResourceFormatter